 meet our veterinarians

 Natasha Ungerer, DVM – Dr. Ungerer is a native of western New York.
-Growing up she always knew she wanted to be a veterinarian.
-Now, nearly ten years later she still thinks it's the best job.
+Growing up she always knew she wanted to be a veterinarian, and still feels that was a great decision!
 Dr. Ungerer obtained her BS degree from Sweet Briar College in southwest Virginia and her DVM degree from North Carolina University College of Veterinary Medicine.
 She then completed a one-year internship at a large referral/emergency hospital in Gaithersburg, MD.
 She has since worked in Richmond, VA and Frederick, MD before settling in Northern Virginia.
 Her professional interests include internal medicine, pain management and wellness and preventive care.

 Kayleen Gloor, DVM, MS - Dr. Gloor is a true local.
 She grew up in Springfield, VA nd worked as kennel help/veterinary assistant at her neighborhood veterinary clinic while in high school.
 She graduated high school a bit young, so stayed close to home and attended NVCC while working in customer service for her father's furniture company.
 It was there she learned about the value of good client communication and service as well as got some great insight into small business ownership.
 She transferred to Virginia Tech for her undergraduate studies and stayed there for veterinary school.
 Upon obtaining her DVM in 2006 she came back to the DC area for a surgical/medical rotating internship at a large emergency/referral hospital in Gaithersburg, MD.
 It was there she met and befriended Dr. Ungerer.
 She has practiced in both general practice and emergency hospital settings in the DC area since 2006.
 Additionally, in 2009 she went back to school for a Masters in Public Health Microbiology & Emerging Infectious Diseases (nerd) at GWU.
 She completed this degree in 2011 - something she did while continuing to practice as well as working in a research lab at GWU.
 Her professional interests include infectious diseases, pain management, soft tissue surgery, emergency medicine and internal medicine.